Inter4Ref – Interpreters for Refugees

 Up-skilling interpreters to support the social inclusion of refugees

-This 2.5-year interdisciplinary research and training project explores the experiences of people working in the role of interpreters in the refugee sector, engaged in challenging intercultural communication contexts.
+This interdisciplinary research and training project explored the experiences of people working in the role of interpreters in the refugee sector, engaged in challenging intercultural communication contexts.
 Using evidenced based learning outcomes, the project aims to produce Open Educational Resources (OERs) and a Massive Open Online Course (MOOC) to provide learning materials for humanitarian interpreters and their trainers to address challenges and complexities of supporting the social inclusion of refugees.

 - To develop up-to-date cVET curricula for humanitarian interpreters and for their trainers.